 Where: Manhattan Beach at Highland and 27th Street

 Insider Tips: Don’t be fooled by the name.
-Bruce’s Beach is really a public park, not a beach — but the views of the ocean and the sunset from this oldest park in Manhattan Beach are spectacular.
+Bruce’s Beach is really a public park, not a beach — but the views of the ocean and the sunset from the oldest park in Manhattan Beach are spectacular.
 Spread out across three acres, Bruce’s Beach boasts plenty of open space and a tiered, sloping grassy hillside that is perfect for kite-flying — or rolling down sideways and laughing until your sides hurt.

 Silver Lake Meadow